-The Mobile Source Program works to improve air quality by reducing emissions from on- and off-road mobile sources as follows:
+The Mobile Source Program works to improve air quality by reducing emissions from internal combustion engines as follows:

-- Enforce laws and develop, implement, and enforce regulations limiting criteria pollutants, greenhouse gases, and toxic air contaminants from new and in-use vehicles and other mobile sources and assess the effectiveness of established procedures.
+- Enforce laws and develop, implement and enforce regulations limiting emissions from new and in-use vehicles and other mobile sources and assess the effectiveness of established procedures.

 The Stationary Source Program works with air pollution control districts and business and scientific communities to reduce emissions from stationary sources to comply with state and federal laws as follows:

 - Develop, implement, and enforce measures for reducing emissions from stationary and other sources as required by the California Clean Air Act and work with local air pollution control districts to achieve and maintain state and federal ambient air quality standards.

 - Identify substances that are toxic air contaminants and develop, implement, and enforce measures to control toxic air contaminant emissions.

 The Climate Change Program works to reduce greenhouse gas emissions to 1990 levels by 2020, and further reduce emissions to 80 percent of 1990 levels by 2050, as follows: